 Equity instruments that are quoted in an active market are subsequently measured at fair value.
 Changes in fair value are recognized in the combined statement of operations.
-All other financial assets are subsequently recorded at amortized cost, including cash, accounts and pledged donations receivable, sales tax recoverable and investments.
+All other financial assets are subsequently recorded at amortized cost, including cash, accounts and pledged donations receivable, sales tax recoverable, due from Restaurant Brands International and investments.

-Financial liabilities measured at amortized cost include accounts payable and accrued liabilities and due to Restaurant Brands International.
+Financial liabilities measured at amortized cost include accounts payable and accrued liabilities.